This article has links to products and services we love, which we may make commission from.

 - Kirby grips/bobby pins

-- Deodorant (tried the chemical-free stuff, not suitable for sweaty climates like Cuba!)
+- Deodorant – I tried the chemical-free stuff, not suitable for sweaty climates like Cuba!

-If travelling as a couple and booking private rooms you’ll find that towels are often included (oh, the privilege!).
-Alternatively, towels always come with Airbnb bookings (new to Airbnb?
-Sign up using my code – you get credit and we get credit too, thank you!)
+If travelling as a couple and booking private rooms you’ll find that towels are often included.
+Oh, the privilege!

 Makeup – The Slap